| | | |

 THIS ARTICLE CONTAINS AFFILIATE LINKS THAT SUPPORT HANDY LITTLE ME CONTENT AND FREE PATTERNS.

-Scroll down to see the list of free patterns or grab all of my Outlander Patterns here.
+Scroll down to see the list of free patterns or grab all of my Outlander Patterns hereThe Ultimate Outlander Knitting Pattern Collection

 The Outlander Knits

-If you are not familiar with Outlander but like the knitting patterns then not to worry!
+If you are unfamiliar with the TV show Outlander but like the knitting patterns, don’t worry!

 I can catch you up with a brief introduction to what it is all about…..

-• The story in the first season follows a married nurse Claire Beecham Randall who travels to Scotland with her husband.
+• The story in the first season follows a married nurse, the main character Claire Beauchamp Randall Fraser, who travels to the Scottish Highlands with her husband.

 • Upon finding some ancient ruins, she time travels to Scotland in 1743 and meets up with the handsome rogue Jamie Fraser.

-• Romance and adventure follow in all four seasons, going from Scotland, and France to 1950s America and back again to North Carolina in 1767.
+• Romance and adventure follow in all seasons, going from Scotland and France to 1950s America and back to North Carolina in 1767.
+What follows is an epic love story of Jamie Fraser.

 Claire's rent shawl from Outlander